navamivk/EduGuard/README.md

 - Student Features:
   - View Grades
   - Submit Assignments
-  - Registration: Students can register by creating a basic account with a simple password, and is then prompted to change the password to meet advanced rules.
+  - Registration: Students can register by creating a basic account with a simple password, and is then prompted to change the password to meet the following rules:
+    - Minimum 6 characters
+    - At least one uppercase letter
+    - At least one numeric character
+    - At least one special character

 - Teacher Features:
   - Update Grades